-By subject matter: Xology = "the study of X" By institutional setting (e.g., as schools, departments, majors, etc.) By formal associations (prof. societies, funding sources, cross-institutional relations, etc.) By literatures and curricula By markets (e.g., who hires/funds whom?)
-By sites of discourse (journals, conferences, informal rules) What circulates between contemporary philosophers... is not only canonical texts. but a whole philosophical doxa carried along by intellectual rumour - labels of schools. truncated quotations, functioning as slogans in celebration or polemics - by academic routine...which perhaps do more than anything else to constitute the "common sense" of an intellectual generation.
+What circulates between contemporary philosophers... is not only canonical texts. but a whole philosophical doxa carried along by intellectual rumour - labels of schools. truncated quotations, functioning as slogans in celebration or polemics - by academic routine...which perhaps do more than anything else to constitute the "common sense" of an intellectual generation.
 Pierre Bourdieu, "The Field of Cultural Production," 1983

-An intellectual discipline exists when a number of persons believe themselves to possess an identity defined by the common subject of their intellectual activity, when many or all of the problems which they study are raised by or derived from the ... body of literature and oral interpretation produced by those who regard themselves as practitioners of the discipline.
-An academic discipline is an intellectual discipline when it is taught - that is, discussed and investigated - through academic institutions which bear the name of the discipline or something akin to it.
+An intellectual discipline exists when a number of persons believe themselves to possess an identity defined by the common subject of their intellectual activity, when many or all of the problems which they study are raised by or derived from the ... body of literature and oral interpretation produced by those who regard themselves as practitioners of the discipline. ...
 When its members publish works in organs bearing the name of the discipline, a discipline has an intellectual and social structure.

 Edward Shils, 1982

+Subdividing "subject matters"

-The varieties of academic organization; fields built around: Professional/institutional practice: education, journalism Organizational roles: marketing, management, Technologies: pharmacy, CS, nuclear engineering Intellectual traditions: philosophy, comparative literature Human faculties: psychology, linguistics...
-"Natural" domains: chemistry, biology...
+5 Tree of Knowledge, title-page of R. Lull, Arbor Scien 15: rpr.
+1635): copy in Cambridge University Library (P The varieties of academic organization; fields built around: Professional/institutional practice: education, journalism Organizational roles: marketing, management, Technologies: pharmacy, CS, nuclear engineering Intellectual traditions: philosophy, comparative literature Human faculties: psychology, linguistics...
+"Natural" domains: chemistry, genetics...
 But like other 'trees of knowledge', this is arbitrary and reductive.

-The challenges of interdisciplinarity: Cf the experience of cognitive science, communications, social relations, media studies, cultural studies, American studies...
-A pullulation of prefixes: inter-, cross-, trans-, multi-...
+The challenges of interdisciplinarity:

+Cf the experience of cognitive science, communications, social relations, media studies, cultural studies, American studies...
+A passel of prefixes: inter-, cross-, trans-, multi-...
 What puts the i in iSchool?

 Why not the eSchool, v-School, cyberSchool...?
 The question everybody learns to duck: "you're in the School of Information ... so what is information?"
+Professor of \\\\?